OmniResponse: Online Multimodal Conversational Response Generation in Dyadic Interactions: Related Work

 \textbf{Autoregressive Generative Model.} Transformer-based autoregressive models~\cite{vaswani2017attention} have revolutionized numerous domains in AI, demonstrating remarkable success in language modeling~\cite{brown2020language, touvron2023llama}, multi-modal processing~\cite{liu2024visual, alayrac2022flamingo, li2024llava, mizrahi20244m}, and generative tasks~\cite{ramesh2022hierarchical, zhou2024transfusion, xie2024show, xiao2024omnigen, wu2024janus, team2024chameleon}.
 Their success can be attributed to their inherent scalability and ability to unify multi-modal training under a single autoregressive objective, enabling seamless integration of different data modalities.
 The adaptation of transformers to visual tasks was pioneered by approaches such as VQVAE~\cite{van2017neural} and VQGAN~\cite{esser2021taming}, which introduced effective methods for quantizing visual information into discrete tokens.
 They align visual generation with the successful paradigm of language modeling by employing decoder-only transformers to predict sequences of image tokens.
 Subsequent research~\cite{chang2022maskgit} has focused on enhancing both the efficiency of tokenization processes~\cite{mentzer2023finite, li2024imagefolder} and sampling procedures~\cite{yu2022scaling}, while simultaneously scaling up model architectures to handle increasingly complex tasks.
-Recent trends have further pushed towards unified architectures capable of handling multiple modalities~\cite{mizrahi20244m, zhang2023meta} and diverse tasks~\cite{zhou2024transfusion, xie2024show} within a single autoregressive framework.